 In January 2012, Andy was appointed Professor in Environmental Microbiology and in 2016 Distinguished Professor by RMIT University.
-He started his career as a Research Fellow in Liverpool University, UK and more recently held the position of Reader at the University Of Essex, UK.
-In April 2005, Andy was appointed Chair of Environmental Biotechnology at Flinders University Professor Ball brings a wealth of research and research and teaching expertise to the University at an International level, particularly in the fields of bioremediation, organic waste treatment, and environmental fate of organic pollutants.
-He is a former Director of the Centre for Environment and Society, Essex University, UK and Chairman and Director of Flinders Bioremediation.
+He started his career as a Research Fellow in Liverpool University, UK and more recently held the position of Reader at the University of Essex, UK.
+In April 2005, Andy was appointed Chair of Environmental Biotechnology at Flinders University.

-Professor Ball has generated internationally acclaimed research outputs since 1985.
-He has 110 peer reviewed publications cited 1710 times in total, with an annual citation average above 200 over the past 3 years with an h-index of 54 (Google) and 42 (Scopus).
-In addition, Andy has published 6 books (3 as author and 3 as editor) and written 34 book chapters.
+Andy has generated internationally acclaimed research outputs since 1985.
+He has over 300 peer reviewed publications cited 11,000 times in total, with an annual citation average above 1200 over the past 3 years with an h-index of 54 (Google) and 42 (Scopus).
+In addition, Andy has published 6 books (3 as author and 3 as editor) and written 42 book chapters.
 He has currently five provisional patents and one full patent.
 These metrics demonstrate his respected standing in the research community.

-The three main research themes within the Environmental Microbiology are:
+The three main research themes within his research group are:

 - Understanding the role of microorganisms in the cycling of nutrients in terrestrial and aquatic environments.